Resources

 Make Retention the King of Growth Strategy

-User retention has to be on the fore front of your core marketing mix.
+User retention has to be on the forefront of your core marketing mix.
 Make retention the king of your growth strategy because –

 “The point is, every improvement that you make to retention also improves all of these other things — virality, LTV, payback period.
 It is literally the foundation to all of growth, and that’s really why retention is the king.”